Summary of advisory vs. DIY investment

 Retirement and Estate Planning: A financial advisor can provide additional

-value through holistic financial planning, including retirement and estate planning,
+value through holistic financial planning, including retirement and estate

 which may improve the long-term financial picture and help ensure wealth